pgailinas/dip-ai-image-detection/docs/index.md

 # DIP-Based AI Image Detection

+This tutorial presents a **feature-driven Digital Image Processing (DIP)** approach for detecting AI-generated images using engineered image statistics and machine learning.

+Instead of relying on end-to-end deep learning or generator-specific artifacts, the method focuses on **generalizable statistical differences** between real and synthetic images.

 ## Overview

-This project presents a tutorial and implementation for detecting AI-generated images using a feature-driven Digital Image Processing (DIP) pipeline.
-The method emphasizes engineered image statistics derived from gradient-based, spatial, and frequency-domain features rather than end-to-end deep image classification.

-Instead of relying on generator-specific artifacts, this approach focuses on generalizable statistical differences between real and synthetic images.

-## Key Idea

-Each image is represented by a fixed set of **25 DIP features**, capturing complementary aspects of image structure:
+Each image is represented by a fixed **25-dimensional DIP feature vector**, composed of:

-- Gradient-based features (edge and orientation structure)
+- **Gradient-based features** (edge strength and orientation structure)
-- Spatial features (intensity and texture)
+- **Spatial features** (intensity and texture statistics)
-- Frequency-domain features (spectral characteristics)
+- **Frequency-domain features** (spectral energy and distribution)

-These features are used as input to classical machine learning classifiers, including a **Multi-Layer Perceptron (MLP)** and a **Radial Basis Function Support Vector Machine (RBF SVM)**.
+These features provide a compact, interpretable representation of image structure suitable for classical machine learning models.

 ## Pipeline Overview

-The project is organized as a modular pipeline that transforms raw images into evaluated models:
+The project is organized as a modular pipeline that transforms raw images into evaluated classifiers:

 <p align="center">
   <img src="images/pipeline_overview.png" alt="Pipeline Overview" width="700"/>
 </p>

+Pipeline stages include:

+1. Build Dataset
+2. Preprocess Images
+3. Combine and Split Metadata
+4. Extract DIP Features
+5. Build Feature Vectors
+6. Normalize Features
+7. Train Models
+8. Validate and Tune Models
+9. Evaluate Final Models

-This structure supports reproducibility, modular development, and clear separation of responsibilities across stages.
+This structure emphasizes reproducibility, modularity, and clear separation of responsibilities.

 ## Dataset

-The dataset consists of **18,000 images**, balanced across real and AI-generated classes.
+The dataset contains **18,000 images**, balanced across real and AI-generated classes.

 **Real images (9,000):**
 - ImageNet
 - MS COCO
 - OpenImages

 **AI-generated images (9,000):**
 - DiffusionDB
 - SDXL
 - MidJourney

-The dataset is split into training and test sets, with **k-fold cross-validation applied to the training data**.
-Class and source balance are maintained to prevent bias and data leakage.
+Data is split into **training and test sets**, with **k-fold cross-validation applied to the training data**.
+Class and source balance are maintained to avoid bias and data leakage.

 ## Models

-Two classifiers are used for evaluation:
+Two classifiers are evaluated:

 - **RBF SVM (Final Model)**
   Kernel: RBF
   C = 100, gamma = 0.01

 - **MLP (Comparison Model)**
   Architecture: (128, 64, 32)
   Alpha = 0.001

 ## Evaluation Metrics

-Model performance is assessed using:
+Performance is assessed using:

-* Accuracy
+- Accuracy
-* Precision
+- Precision
-* Recall
+- Recall
-* F1 Score
+- F1 Score
-* ROC Curve
+- ROC Curve
-* Area Under Curve (AUC)
+- Area Under the Curve (AUC)

+## How to Use This Tutorial

+Navigate through the documentation using the left-hand menu.

+Recommended workflow:

+1. Start with **Notebook 01 — Build Dataset**
+2. Proceed sequentially through each pipeline stage
+3. Use notebook descriptions and Colab links to execute each step

+Each section provides:
+- Conceptual explanations
+- Implementation details
+- Direct notebook access

 ## Repository Structure

-The repository is organized into a small number of core directories:

 - `docs/` — tutorial documentation (this site)
-- `notebooks/` — Google Colab notebooks for each pipeline stage
+- `notebooks/` — Google Colab notebooks
 - `src/` — reusable Python modules and configuration
 - `metadata/` — dataset, feature, and model artifacts
 - `data/` — dataset guidance and references

 Large datasets are not stored directly in the repository.

-## Getting Started

-Use the navigation menu to follow the tutorial step-by-step.
-Each section provides:

-- a conceptual overview
-- linked notebook descriptions
-- direct links to run notebooks in Google Colab

-## Documentation

-A full tutorial-style documentation site is provided through GitHub Pages.

 ## Author

 **Phil Gailinas**
-MS Computer Engineering (AI/ML focus) candidate at University of New Mexico
+M.S.
+Computer Engineering (AI/ML focus) candidate
+University of New Mexico

 ## License